David Ivon Jones

-David Ivon Jones (18 October 1883 – 13 April 1924) was a Welsh Communist, newspaper editor, and political prisoner, most famous as a leading opponent of South African racial segregation and for being one of the first white activists in South Africa to fight for equal rights for black South Africans.
+David Ivon Jones (18 October 1883 – 13 April 1924) was a Welsh communist, newspaper editor, and political prisoner, most famous as a leading opponent of South African racial segregation and for being one of the first white activists in South Africa to fight for equal rights for black South Africans.
 Jones was also one of the founders of the Communist Party of South Africa, and in 1917 played a leading role in the formation of South Africa's first all-black trade union, the Industrial Workers of Africa (IWA).
 Later in life he became one of the first people to translate Vladimir Lenin's works into English.
 He also started some of the first night-classes for African workers, and in 1919 was convicted and imprisoned for publishing a leaflet supporting both communism and racial equality, in what was the first major court case against communism in South Africa's history.
 He is credited as being the most influential South African socialist of his time.

-Upon first arriving in South Africa in 1910, Jones was a Christian Liberal and became a supporter of the pro-segregationist party, the South African Labour Party (SALP), becoming their general secretary in 1914.
-However, shortly afterwards he resigned as the leader of the SALP in 1915, became a Communist and an atheist, and spent the remainder of his life fighting against racial segregation, capitalism, and colonialism.
-In later life, Jones's became a strong supporter of the Bolsheviks and their leader Vladimir Lenin, who in turn was impressed with Jones's reports of class and racial divisions in South Africa.
+Upon first arriving in South Africa in 1910, Jones was a Christian liberal and became a supporter of the pro-segregationist party, the South African Labour Party (SALP), becoming their general secretary in 1914.
+However, shortly afterwards he resigned as the leader of the SALP in 1915, became a communist and an atheist, and spent the remainder of his life fighting against racial segregation, capitalism, and colonialism.
+In later life, he became a strong supporter of the Bolsheviks and their leader Vladimir Lenin, who in turn was impressed with Jones's reports of class and racial divisions in South Africa.

 Jones was also a supporter of the Communist Party of Great Britain (CPGB) and is considered an iconic figure and hero by many socialist and anti-apartheid political parties, including the South African Communist Party, the Communist Party of Britain, and the African National Congress.
-According to historian Baruch Hirson, Jones's early Welsh nationalist and love of Welsh literature gave him a "life-long hatred of tyranny and national oppression".

 Early life, family and background

 Childhood and family

-David Ivon Jones was born on 18 October 1883, in Aberystwyth a town located in Wales.
+David Ivon Jones was born on 18 October 1883, in Aberystwyth, Wales.
 His parents died when he was very young, leaving him to be raised by various family members.
 In both Aberystwyth and Lampeter, Jones worked as a grocer in the family business.
-The Jones family hailed from a poor and mountainous farming region of Wales called Mynydd-Bach, which had once been the centre of a guerrilla war of small farmers and squatters fighting against attempts by English landowners to enclose common land.
+The Jones family hailed from a poor and mountainous farming region of Wales called Mynydd-Bach, which had once been the centre of resistance by tenant farmers and squatters to attempts by local landowners to enclose common land.
 His grandfather, John Ivan Jones, was a leading campaigner for radical causes and Liberalism in Aberystwyth.
-It is believed that his grandfather's beliefs were a strong influence on David Ivon Jones.
+It is believed that his grandfather's beliefs were a strong influence on David.